jeffreykog/node-artnet-protocol/README.md

 controller.bind('0.0.0.0');
 // The controller is now listening and responding to discovery traffic

-// Send DMX data (Sequence 0, Physical port 0, Universe 0.
+// Send DMX data (Sequence 0, Physical input port 0, Universe 0.
 controller.sendBroadcastPacket(new ArtDmx(0, 0, 0, [255, 0, 0]));

 // Or if you want to receive DMX data